birthed-by-the-necrophage/bbtnp-hugo-source/content/important-loot.md

 type = "page"

 +++

+* A nutical chart showing safe routes to a small island

-* An Eldish bubble car.
-Currently unlocked capabilities: Vertical ascension
+* An Eldish bubble car

-* Map from the Emerald Enchanter with four areas marked
+* <strike>4</strike> 3 Eldish grenades with unknown capabilities

 * A very nice *Wand of Cure Wounds* that might be more than it seems

-* Plasma Torch, currently out of fuel
+* An Eldish plasma torch, full tank

+* A map from the Emerald Enchanter with four areas marked